Henckel von Donnersmarck

-The House of Henckel von Donnersmarck is an old Austro-German noble family that originated in the former region of Spiš in Upper Hungary, now in Slovakia.
-The founder of the family was Henckel de Quintoforo in the 14/15th century.
-The original seat of the family was in Donnersmarck (Slovakian: Spišský Štvrtok).
+The House of Henckel von Donnersmarck is an Austro-German noble family that originated in the former region of Spiš in Upper Hungary (now in Slovakia).
+The founder of the family was Henckel de Quintoforo in the 14th century.
+The original seat of the family was in Donnersmarck (Slovak: Spišský Štvrtok), which was then within the Kingdom of Hungary but is now part of Slovakia.
+The family was ennobled in 1607 by Rudolf II, Holy Roman Emperor.
+Members of the family were granted other noble titles and privileges in 1636 by Ferdinand II, Holy Roman Emperor, in 1651 by Ferdinand Charles, Archduke of Austria, in 1661 by Leopold I, Holy Roman Emperor, and in 1901 by Wilhelm II, German Emperor.
+In 1531, the family moved to Silesia.
+They were expelled from Silesia, along with other German families, in 1945 by the Soviet Army and settled in Germany and Austria.

 History

-In 1417, during the time of the Council of Constance, the Holy Roman Emperor and Hungarian King, Sigismund of Luxembourg, granted the three brothers Peter, Jakob and Nicholas a coat of arms.
+In 1417, during the time of the Council of Constance, the Holy Roman Emperor and Hungarian King, Sigismund of Luxembourg, granted a coat of arms to the three brothers Peter, Jakob and Nicholas.

 During the 15th and 16th centuries, John II (1481–1539), an eminent scholar, corresponded with Martin Luther, Erasmus of Rotterdam and Philipp Melanchthon.
 He began his career as a pastor in Levoča and Košice.
 Later, he stayed at the court of Louis II of Hungary and his wife, Maria of Austria.
-In 1531, he came to Silesia and became a canon in Breslau (Wroclaw), Silesia.
+In 1531, he came to Silesia and became a canon in Breslau (Wrocław), Silesia.
 He died there eight years later and was buried in the local cathedral.

-Lazarus Henckel (or Lazarus the Elder; 1551–1624) was a banker and mine owner, and the financier of the Holy Roman Emperor Rudolf II's war with the Turks.
-In return for his service, he was given a number of privileges.
+Lazarus Henckel (or Lazarus the Elder; 1551–1624) was a banker and mine owner, and the main financier of the Holy Roman Emperor Rudolf II's war against the Turkish Empire.
+Lazarus knew there was no way the Emperor would be able to repay him, but in return for his service, he was given a number of privileges.
 In 1607, he and his sons were ennobled with the surname von Henckel von Donnersmarck.
 The family seat became the castle at Neudeck (Świerklaniec).

 Barons

+In 1623, the family received massive lands in Silesia from Emperor Ferdinand II in the form of pledged fiefs, which they purchased from the emperor only a few years later.

 Lazarus II (or Lazarus the Younger; 1573–1664), called the Lazy, was made Baron of Gfell and Vesendorff by the Habsburg emperor, Ferdinand II, at Regensburg in 1636.